toroff1/learn-git-milestones/README.md

 --- | --- | ---
 1a | 1st Favorite emoji | :thinking:
 1b | Link to `commit #1 from Github.com` | [created a link in 1b](https://github.com/omundy/learn-git-milestones/commit/01a11f2e450d7b6922ff058e498303bb10343515)
-1c | Link to markdown tables docs |
+1c | Link to markdown tables docs | [good documentation on tables](https://www.markdownguide.org/extended-syntax/)
 1d | What does `log` do? |
 2a | 2nd Favorite emoji |
 2b | Link to `commit #2 from Github Desktop` |